 The recent history of performances by the Dickinson College Choir includes concerts with the Dickinson Orchestra in Poulenc’s Gloria, Vaughan Williams’s Dona Nobis Pacem, Orff’s Carmina Burana, and many other works.
 The Choir also performs at public events (including recently for Gov. Rendell in the Pennsylvania State Capitol).
 There are often solo opportunities in Choir programs.
 The Choir is governed by elected student officers.

-The College Choir rehearses on Tuesdays from 5:15 to 6:15, and Thursdays from 5:15 to 6:30, in the Weiss Rehearsal Room.
+The College Choir rehearses on Tuesdays and Thursdays from 5:15 to 6:30 in the Weiss Rehearsal Room.
 Members agree to uphold a strict attendance policy.